kub5on/Machine_learning_projects/Deep_learning/Stock_prices/README.md

 ## Predicting stock prices with Hyperparameter Tuning

-"This project predicts future S&P 500 stock prices using LSTM and GRU models, with hyperparameter tuning using Keras Tuner to find the optimal number of units and dropout rates for each model.
+This project predicts future S&P 500 stock prices using LSTM and GRU models, with hyperparameter tuning using Keras Tuner to find the optimal number of units and dropout rates for each model.
 Pretrained models (`model_lstm.h5` and `model_gru.h5`) and tuned models (`best_lstm.h5` and `best_gru.h5`) are provided.
 In `main.py` and `autotuning.py`, the training sections are commented out.

 ## Features
 - **LSTM & GRU Models:** Sequential models with multiple layers, Dropout, and Batch Normalization.